 Your Cruise Ship May Change Course

-If there is the potential for impact of a hurricane within the region you are sailing, depending on its potential path, you cruise ship may alter the route or change up the itinerary.
-For our cruise, the path of Hurricane Danny was heading straight for the Leeward Islands, where our ship was planning to sail.
-We were informed the day before our cruise of an itinerary change that would make one of the original stops at St. Maarten and then sail out of this region, away from the storm’s path.
+If there is the potential for impact of a hurricane within the region you are sailing, you cruise ship may alter the route or change up the itinerary.
+For our cruise, the path of Hurricane Danny was heading straight for the Leeward Islands.
+We were informed the day before our cruise of an itinerary change.
+Our new itinerary had us stopping at St. Maarten and then sailing out of this region, away from the storm’s path.

 So, our original itinerary of St. Maarten, St. Kitts, Antigua, St. Lucia, and Barbados was first changed to St. Maarten, Aruba, Bonaire, and St. Thomas.
 Call it bad luck, but Tropical Storm Erika changed that itinerary once more to St. Maarten, Aruba, Bonaire, and Curacao to ensure we stayed south long enough for the second storm to pass.
 During these weather patterns, many other Eastern Caribbean itineraries were switched to Western Caribbean itineraries.

-These changes are not uncommon, especially when cruising during hurricane season, so the crew and staff are normally prepared.
-The passengers may not be so ready or willing though!
+These changes are not uncommon, so the crew and staff are normally prepared.
 If you want to avoid most potential hurricanes, you should consider cruises that sail to the Southern Caribbean.
 These “ABC islands” of Aruba, Bonaire, and Curacao are south of the hurricane belt and therefore are least likely to be affected by these storms.

 Be Flexible for Itinerary Changes

-One thing the Princess is not, is flexible when it comes to her cruise plans and itinerary.
-But, when sailing during hurricane season, cruisers need to have an open mind and be willing to roll with whatever Mother Nature, and the cruise lines, throw their way.
+Cruisers need to have an open mind and be willing to roll with whatever Mother Nature, and the cruise lines, throw their way when cruising during hurricane season.
 The best made plans can very easily come undone.
-For our Adventure of the Seas cruise, we spent months planning and picking the perfect shore excursions for each island, only to be in the same boat, pun intended, as every other passenger-waiting in line at the shore excursions desk.
-Yes, without any time to research, we had to pick activities to do in our new ports of call, not once but twice!
+For our Adventure of the Seas cruise, we spent months planning and picking the perfect shore excursions for each island.
+All that planning was essentially thrown-out the window.
+Once onboard, we waited in line at the shore excursions desk with every other passenger.
+Knowing this ahead of time, you can be prepared and still enjoy your cruise.
+After all, you are STILL on vacation!

 Private Shore Excursion Guidelines

-When cruising during hurricane season, booking a tour with the cruise company ensures that any canceled tours will be refunded.
-In our case, we had originally booked one shore excursion with the cruise company, one directly with a local tour operator, and the others through a third party shore excursions company.
+When booking a tour with the cruise company, you are ensured that any canceled tours will be refunded.
+In our case, we had originally booked only one shore excursion with the cruise company.
+Another tour was booked directly with a local tour operator.
+Finally, two others were reserved through a third party shore excursion company.
 After our first change of plans, we re-booked all excursions with the cruise company, as we did not have the time to search for other options.

-If you book tours privately, be sure to check the tour companies’ policies and only purchase tours from companies that offer refunds if your ship misses the port.
+If you book tours privately, be sure to check the tour company’s policies.
+We recommend only purchasing tours from companies that offer refunds if your ship misses the port.
 Our third party vendor required that we call to request a refund.
-I followed their directions and placed a call when we returned home to request a refund for the 3 excursions that we missed due to the change in itinerary.
+I followed their directions and placed a call when we returned home to request a refund.
 We received our refund check in the mail within two weeks without issue.

 Weather Might Still Be an Issue

-While ships can elude the worst of a storm by calling in different ports or staying out to sea, it might not be able to totally avoid the weather pattern.
-With an unprecedented two storms in one week, we were able to stay clear of the storms for the majority of our cruise, but the ship could not completely evade the second storm on our return trip to Puerto Rico.
+While ships can elude the worst of a storm, your cruise ship might not be able to totally avoid the weather pattern.
+With an unprecedented two storms in one week, we were able to stay clear of the storms for the majority of our cruise.
+Still, the ship could not completely evade the second storm on our return trip to Puerto Rico.
 This meant that the 6 beautiful days of sun and 90 degree weather ended on the last sea day with heavy rains, wind, and some rather crowded indoor venues.

-Royal Caribbean was quick to respond to the situation by offering extra activities and shows, as well as changing the location of some events to accommodate the larger crowds.
-If the rain, wind, and rocky seas are not completely avoidable when you cruise during hurricane season, don’t worry as there will still plenty of things to do.
-Which gets me to our last survival tip for cruising during hurricane season…
+Royal Caribbean was quick to respond to the situation by offering extra activities and shows.
+The cruise line also changed the location of some events to accommodate the larger crowds.
+If the rain, wind, and rocky seas are not completely avoidable when you cruise during hurricane season, don’t worry as there will still be plenty of things to do.

 Pack for the Unexpected